markdryan/subtilis/docs/Subtilis.md

 ```

 which will be much faster, will generate less code and won't interfere with
 other parts of your code.
+Note the programs in the two examples above
+are equivalent.
+In both cases the local variable I% is declared in the
+outermost scope of the procedure, i.e., is accessible outside of the FOR
+loop.

 LOCAL variables can be created inside the main function, so code like this,